Tirra Lirra by the River

-Tirra Lirra by the River is a Miles Franklin Award-winning novel by Australian author Jessica Anderson.
-Though written some years before, it was first published in 1978.
+Tirra Lirra by the River is a novel by Australian writer Jessica Anderson.
+First published in 1978 (though written some years before) it won the Miles Franklin Award for that year.
 It is included in Carmen Callil and Colm Tóibín's collection The Modern Library: The Best 200 Novels in English since 1950 (Picador 1999.
 ISBN 0-330-34182-0).

 Plot synopsis

 For Nora Porteous, life is a series of escapes.
 To escape her tightly knit small-town family, she marries, only to find herself confined again, this time in a stifling Sydney suburb with a selfish, sanctimonious husband.
 With a courage born of desperation and sustained by a spirited sense of humor, Nora travels to London, and it is there that she becomes the woman she wants to be.
 Or does she?